Bolus (radiation therapy): Compensating for missing tissue or irregular tissue shape

 It must be possible to mould the bolus to fill the tissue space.
 Lincolnshire and Spier's bolus, which is loosely packed in polyethylene bags, is suitable as the bolus bags take the shape of the skin surface these bags are easily smoothed to achieve a flat surface.

 Modifying dose at the skin surface and at depth

 A specific thickness of bolus can be applied to the skin to alter the dose received at depth in the tissue and on the skin surface.
 A typical example of this is the application of a defined thickness of bolus to a chest wall for post-mastectomy chest wall treatment, to increase the skin dose.
 The thickness of bolus applied is dependent on the skin dose required and the angle of incidence of the treatment beams.
-For example if oblique 6 MV beams are used for tangential pair, 1 cm of bolus effectively becomes 1.5 cm, i.e., "full bolus".
+For example, if oblique 6 MV beams are used for tangential pair, 1 cm of bolus effectively becomes 1.5 cm, i.e., "full bolus".

 When a full bolus is applied, bolus thickness equal to the depth of the build-up region removes the skin-sparing effect of a megavoltage x-ray beam.
+On the other hand, there are boluses that do not require the selection of specific thicknesses to treat a certain depth.
+These types of boluses have densities higher than water but can be calculated from CT images by the Treatment Planning System (TPS).
+One of these boluses is commonly known as high-density and high-adaptation bolus (e.g., eXaSkin and eXaSkin Plus).